Volatility forecasting with machine learning and intraday commonality: Methodology

 \subsubsection{Ordinary least squares (OLS)}

 Instead of using aggregated realized volatility, we apply OLS to original features, as follows, with its loss function being the sum of squared errors.
-Let $\mathbf{u}=(u_1, \dots, u_p)^{\prime}$ represent the vector of input features
+Recall $\mathbf{u}=(u_1, \dots, u_p)^{\prime}$ represent the vector of input features, such as past intraday RVs, and (perhaps) market RVs.
+Notice that the model only incorporating the past intraday RVs as features is actually an autoregressive (AR) model.